Multi-Robot Coordination for Planning under Context Uncertainty

 \section{SOLUTION APPROACH}

 Solving MR-CUSSPs involves four high-level steps (Figure~\ref{fig:solution_overview}): (1) identify informative sequence of landmark states for fast context inference, and assign robot groups to visit them; (2) visit the assigned landmarks and update shared belief based on observations; (3) repeat steps (1)-(2) until belief collapse; and (4) once the true context is inferred, plan for task completion under induced objective preferences.
 For steps (1) and (2), we present an algorithm, \emph{CIMOP} (Coordinated Inference for Multi-Objective Planning).
 CIMOP (Alg.\ref{algo:CIMOP}) determines the order in which landmarks states should be visited, based on the initial belief, and computes coordinated plans to obtain informative observations at landmark states.
 For step (4), we present Lexicographic Conflict-Based Search (LCBS) that computes a plan for each robot independently, while avoiding collisions with other robots.
 To enable checking for potential collisions between robots in steps (2) and (4), we use most-likely outcome determinization~\cite{saisubramanian2019adaptive} to construct a deterministic approximation by using the most likely successor for each state-action pair, during planning.
-This is complemented with replanning when robots reach a state for which they do not have a prescribed action.
-Determinization enables planning over a discrete graph $G=(V,E)$, where vertices correspond to physical states and edges correspond to most-likely transitions.
-This enables both CIMOP and LCBS to perform efficient heuristic search while avoiding reasoning over full stochastic branching.
+In addition to speeding up task planning, determinization also helps with collision avoidance as CBS-based MAPF solvers, including ours, require a graph representation with single action outcome.
+At execution time, robots may reach a state for which they do not have a prescribed action, as they operate under the true dynamics, which is addressed by replanning.